The B2B Marketing Strategy Guide

 Key B2B Marketing Strategies and Tactics

 The traditional B2B marketing framework is quite circular.
 Market knowledge is gathered and assimilated.
 From that a business strategy is pulled together.
 Marketing tactics and messaging are then lined up and launched upon the world.
-The results are analysed, results feed back into the planning process, and it all goes around again.
+The results are analyzed, results feed back into the planning process, and it all goes around again.

 In a digital age, things are much more scattered.
 Market knowledge comes from a whole host of different sources.
 Now, every B2B strategy should contain two components: messaging and channels.